Bam92/abelmbula/content/blog/pseudocode/index.md

 ---
 title: How I Write my Pseudocode
 date: "2020-05-18T22:23:03.284Z"
-description: "A quick introduction on how you can write pseudocode"
+description: "A quick introduction on how you can write your own pseudocode"
 ---

 I am working a lot on algorithms nowadays, and I find it easy to use pseudocode to express my thinking on a given algorithm.
 So, I have decided to share with you on that topic.

+## Intro to Pseudocode
-## Please man tell me, is pseudocode a new language by Facebook or Google?
+> Please man tell me, is pseudocode a new language by Facebook or Google?

-I new that you could ask this question.
+I knew that you could ask the question above, so I have prepared a simple answer for you.
+Read down.

 To answer quickly to your question, I'd say that it is not all a language, so nothing with GAFAM here.

 Let's hear what Wikipedia says about it:

 >  an informal high-level description of the operating principle of a computer program or other algorithm.
 It uses the structural conventions of a normal programming language, but is intended for human reading rather than machine reading.

-In short, pseudocode is just the resolution of an algorithm writen in plain English.
+In short, pseudocode is just the resolution of an algorithm writen in plain English (I mean in a human language: french, chinese, lingala...).

 ## Benefits
 There are many benefit out there for you to use pseudocode.
 Let's me cite some that I know (you may complete me if you have others):